xieyuheng/inner/persons/stephen-wolfram/a-new-kind-of-science.md

+---
-#+title: a new kind of science
+title: a new kind of science
+---

-* 1 The Foundations for a New Kind of Science
+# 1 The Foundations for a New Kind of Science

-** An Outline of Basic Ideas
+## An Outline of Basic Ideas

 - program: setup rules for change

-- computation: change directed rules (behavior)
+- computation: change directed by rules (behavior)

 - nature (the dao):
   nature is a simple programs produce great complexity